 The jurisdiction of the department extends to the geographical limits of the property owned or under the control of WCSU.
-The department has statewide jurisdiction in felony cases, in accordance with Connecticut State Law, or when serving warrants issued by the Superior Court.
+The department has statewide jurisdiction in felony cases, in accordance with Connecticut State Law, or when serving warrants issued by the Superior Court anywhere in Connecticut.